asultan123/DL_LLC_Prefetching/README.md

 # Usage

+## trace download

+(Downloads traces from https://utexas.app.box.com/s/2k54kp8zvrqdfaa8cdhfquvcxwh7yn85, total size ~ 90GB.
+Load Traces are used for training, ChampSim Traces are used for IPC eval.
+ChampSim traces have additional metadata needed for metrics calculation)

+./download.sh

 ## build_command

 (builds champsim binary that simulates LLC cache + Several prefetching techniques with file based prefetching being one of them)